By Lucky Kiine Esq.

-The Securities and Exchange Commission is empowered by Section 13 of the Investment and Securities Act, 2007 as the apex regulator of the financial market, investments and securities business in Nigeria and it is within their powers to define what constitute investments and securities.
-However, in light of recent developments in China and other jurisdictions, the view that:
+The Securities and Exchange Commission is empowered by Section 13 of the Investment and Securities Act, 2007 as the apex regulator of the financial market, investments and securities businesses in Nigeria and it is within their powers to define what constitute investments and securities.
+However, in light of recent developments in El Salvador that has made history as the first country to adopt Bitcoin as legal tender; the over 80 countries central banks now considering digital versions of their currencies such as China (Reminbi), Tunisia (eDinar) Senegal (eCFA), Dubai (EmaCash) etc., the view that:

 “Crypto Asset is – neither issued nor guaranteed by any jurisdiction, and fulfils the above functions only by agreement within the community of users…”

-is no longer correct.
-The power of the Blockchain Technology is disruptive and the Cryptocurrencies hosted on it are fast gaining general acceptance like every other legal tender; it is being issued and guaranteed by jurisdictions around the world and Nigeria, indeed, other African countries must tab into this, early enough.
+is no longer correct as it were, because the legal status of currencies are usually a matter of acceptance not agreement.
+The power of the Blockchain Technology is disruptive and the cryptocurrencies hosted on it are fast gaining general acceptance like every other legal tender.
+It is being issued and guaranteed by jurisdictions around the world and Nigeria, indeed, other African countries must tab into this, early enough.

-It could be said to be self-regulatory because it is secure, transparent and decentralized.
+It could be said to be beyond regulation because it is by design, secure, transparent and decentralized.
 Perhaps, regulation is justified against anonymity which may fetter the ground for money laundering frauds, its use by terrorist organisations and for tax purposes.
 These concerns are even worse where the government through its agencies like the Central Bank of Nigeria decides to withdraw all facilitating services.
-Government stands to lose more doing so because cryptocurrency exchanges were traditionally designed on a peer-to-peer network and can survive without intermediaries.
+Government stands to lose more, doing so; because cryptocurrency exchanges were traditionally designed on a peer-to-peer network and can survive without intermediaries.

 Is Cryptocurrency a Coin or a Security Token?

 Irrespective of the terminologies used, whether coin or security token is used, they all refer to cryptocurrency.
 However, a coin is a unit of value, a digital asset, native to the Blockchain technology.
 It is a medium of exchange used within Blockchain to enable the exchange of value.
 To illustrate, Bitcoin is a cryptocurrency and it operates and functions within the Bitcoin Blockchain as a unit of Value.
 A Security token on its part does not have its own Blockchain.
-It is an asset built on an existing Blockchain with the ability to replicate such functionality or assets.
-However, while a token can not be used for payments and used as a unit of value.
+It is an asset built on an existing Blockchain with the ability to replicate the functionality of the Blockchain’s native coin or asset.
+However, a token can not be used for payments, but as a unit of value.
 Thus, when one creates a token on a Blockchain, the asset or the functionality will usually be exchanged, sold or bought with the native coin of the Blockchain that the token resides in.
 Startups and companies have decided to take advantage of the creation of tokens on Blockchains and are generating their own assets.
 An example of such is Ethereum’s Smart Contract functionality.
-By building decentralized applications on top of Ethereum, companies are create heir own tokens for various purposes.
+By building decentralized applications on top of Ethereum, companies create their own tokens in the Ethereum Blockchain for various purposes.